oldmanbombin/CheetahBreedah/PrivacyPolicy.md

 ## Children's Privacy

-Because the App collects no data of any kind from any user, this applies equally to users of all ages, including children.
+Because the App collects no personal data of any kind from any user, and stores only local, on-device gameplay progress, this applies equally to users of all ages, including children.

 ## Changes to This Policy

-If a future update to the App adds any data collection, storage, or network functionality (for example, saving progress locally or adding online features), this policy will be updated to accurately reflect that before the update is released, and the "Last updated" date above will change accordingly.
+If a future update to the App adds any new kind of data collection or network functionality, this policy will be updated to accurately reflect that before the update is released, and the "Last updated" date above will change accordingly.

 ## Contact Us